Stockton RFC: History

+Stockton reached the Durham Senior Cup final in 1964, although they were defeated by a powerful Durham City side containing several England internationals.
+The 1970s saw major investment in junior rugby.
+Club official Alan Todd played a significant role in developing the junior section, helping create a pathway that would later become one of Stockton’s greatest strengths.
+The club celebrated its 100th anniversary in 1973, marking a century that had included two world wars, two separate periods of closure, two successful revivals and continuous efforts to secure grounds, facilities and financial stability.

 During the late 1980s, Stockton were well known for having a fantastic young team; during this time, they gained three promotions within four seasons to the division now known as the North Premier.
 Stockton remained in that league for ten years and during the 1990s won the Durham County RFU Senior Cup five times in seven times, which included a run which saw Stockton win this competition for three consecutive seasons.
 Stockton won the North Division 2, now known as North 1 East, in the 1990–91 season.
 When that league was named North Division 1, Stockton finished as runners-up in the 1994–95 season, failing to win promotion.
 Following the introduction of professionalism to rugby union, Stockton suffered hugely: the club maintained amateur status whilst other clubs began to pay their players in bids to rise to the top (Stockton did not pursue this simply because they did not have the money to do so), this in turn led to many key players departing for brighter things.

 In 2001, Stockton were relegated to the North 2 East, where they remained for five seasons, before further relegation occurred.
 Following their devastating relegation, Stockton's youth system went on hiatus as a result of many volunteers concluding their free services.
 Stockton have since remained as regular members of Durham/Northumberland 1, having failed to gain promotion, though have always been strong contenders for promotion.

 The 2010s have been more exciting and promising times for Stockton: their league finishing positions have always been reasonable though it was there major ground move that was most notable.
 They moved to The Grangefield Ground, in a partnership with nearby Stockton Cricket Club and The Grangefield Academy school: the playing pitches and indoor changing room facility (which includes a state-of-the-art sports hall) are situated behind the school whereas the clubhouse and two junior rugby pitches are situated across the road at the cricket club.
 In October 2019, the club leased a 5-acre site with existing pitch drainage and changing facilities, providing 6 pitches and a floodlit training pitch.
 The changing rooms and newly marked pitches were available for usage from 31 October onwards.
 This new site is located behind the existing pitches.